databricks-solutions/databricks-dab-examples/flights-simple/README.md

 - `flights_notebook_job_classic.yml` shows a notebook job with a few parameters and basic PyPI dependency.
 - `flights_notebook_job_serverless.yml` shows a serverless notebook job with a few parameters.
 - `flights_python_script_job_classic.yml` shows a Python script with parameters.
-- `notebook_validation_job.yml` shows an integration tests which does setup, runs the job, then a validate step to confirm results are correct.
+- `notebook_validation_job.yml` shows an integration test which does setup, runs the job, then a validate step to confirm results are correct.
-- `pytest_notebook_job_classic.yml` shows running the pytest notebook as a task ina  workflow.
+- `pytest_notebook_job_classic.yml` shows running the pytest notebook as a task in a workflow.
 - `dlt/flights_dlt.yml` shows example DLT pipeline and job to schedule that pipeline.
 - `dlt/flights_dlt_validation.yml` shows running DLT pipeline plus added notebook with DLT unit tests.